axibase/atsd/configuration/entity_groups.md

 ## Overview

-Entity Groups organize similar entities into logical collections that can be used when managing user permissions, filtering data, or calculating aggregations.
+Entity groups organize similar entities into logical collections that can be used when managing user permissions, filtering data, or calculating aggregations.

 ![](./images/entity-groups-title.png)